The theology company logo

 The initial singularity and black holes are the physical capital of the world, the unify organizing principle.

 Quantum mechanics tells us that confinement breeds structure - the energy momentum levels of a potential well.
-In a more general way, the very unity of the universe (confining it to consistency) is the source of its structure.
+In a more general way, the very unity of the Universe (confining it to consistency) is the source of its structure.

 Why does the wave function 'collapse'?
 Why does anybody do anything?
 Because the motivation overcomes the resistance, as is the case of a 4 am pee on a frosty morning.